apwide/k8s-golive-agent/DOCKERHUB.md

 * **fromPath**: json path expression evaluated on owning resource

 ## Status
-To keep track of your environment statuses, you have to map operator status to Golive status.
+To track environment statuses, you must map operator statuses to Golive statuses.

-Operator evalute the state of an environment using 4 different statuses:
+The operator evaluates the state of an environment using four different statuses:
 * down: environment is not running (eg: deployment replicas set to 0)
 * up: up and running (eg: deployment desired and read replicas are equals)
 * deploy: a change is ongoing (eg: deployment is starting up or a new deployment update happens and pods are restarting)
-* failed: deploymennt failed (eg: deployment has been updated, but pod are not able to start)
+* failed: deployment failed (eg: deployment has been updated, but pod are not able to start)

-Golive status can be identified by their id and/or name.
+Golive statuses can be identified by their ID and/or name:
 ```yaml
 statusMapping:
   down: